‘Super Dragon Ball Heroes’ Season 2, Episode 2 Preview: Beerus Fights Earth’s Warriors, Fu’s Plan Hinted!

 Instead of destroying Earth in an instant, Beerus decided to give Son Goku, Vegeta, Son Gohan, Trunks of the Time Patrol, Piccolo, Krillin, and Android 17 the chance to defend their home planet.
 Despite knowing how powerful he is, Son Goku and Vegeta still bravely stood in front of Beerus and immediately transformed into Super Saiyan Blue.
 They were followed by Son Gohan, Trunks, Piccolo, Krillin, and Android 17.

-The Earth’s warriors may have outnumbered Beerus, but it doesn’t give them any guarantee that they would win the fight.
-Also, even they make the impossible happen, the Earth’s warriors would still be needing to face the other Gods of Destruction next.
+The Earth’s warriors may have outnumbered Beerus, but that doesn’t give them any guarantee that they would win the fight.
+Also, even if they make the impossible happen, the Earth’s warriors would still face the other Gods of Destruction next.
 It is highly likely that something will happen in Super Dragon Ball Heroes Season 2 Episode 2 that would stop the fight between the Gods of Destruction and the Universe 7 fighters.

 Rest In Peace Luis Alfonso Mendoza, a wonderful Spanish voice actor who lent his amazing voice to many fantastic characters, including our beloved Gohan.
 Thank you Luis for everything. ????❤️ pic.twitter.com/I3ZUorLEUq